KianaArpilleda/PROJECT_NEW_ARPILLEDA/README.md

 ### [Activity 1: Presentation Design Principles](Activity1.md)
 > Discuss the design principles applied and how they improved the presentation.

-Covers the foundational design principles used to structure and elevate a presentation — including hierarchy, contrast, alignment, repetition, and proximity.
+Applies fundamental design principles—such as visual hierarchy, contrast, alignment, repetition, and proximity—to create a well-structured and engaging presentation layout.
 ---

 ### [Activity 2: Color Palette and Typography](Activity2.md)
 > Explain the chosen colors and typography and why they were selected.

-Explores the deliberate choice of a color palette and typeface pairing, including the psychological and aesthetic reasoning behind each decision.
+Explains the design logic, psychological influence, and aesthetic purpose behind the chosen color scheme and fonts.
 ---

 ### [Activity 3: Social Media Infographics and Mini Project Documentation](Activity3.md)
 > Present the output and explain its concept, design choices, and creative process.

-Documents the creation of social media infographics — from concept development and layout planning to the final visual output and its intended message.
+Highlights the step-by-step creation of social media infographics, from initial concept to final published output.
+--